taciturnaxolotl/unduckified/README.md

 - [x] Suffix bangs (e.g. `ghr! taciturnaxolotl/unduckified` will take you to this github repo)
 - [x] Quick settings (e.g. `!settings` or `!` will take you to the settings page)
 - [x] Custom local bangs! (thanks to [@ayoubabedrabbo@mastodon.social](https://mastodon.social/@ayoubabedrabbo/114114311682366314) for the suggestion)
-- [x] Weekly bang checks to ensure that all bangs still work and excludes those that don't
+- [x] Kagi bangs!
+We are able to grab the bangs from [kagisearch/bangs](https://github.com/kagisearch/bangs/) and Kagi is far more responsive than DuckDuckGo when it comes to updating their bangs.

-I would love to add:
+I would love to add these but they don't seem possible / feasible at the moment:
 - [ ] ~Search suggestions~ (as far as I can tell this essentially impossible to do natively with either firefox or chrome; please correct me if I'm wrong though.
 In this case I would very much love to be wrong)

-and then some more really ambitious stuff like:

-- [ ] Optimistic UI chat wrapper (basically [t3.chat](https://t3.chat) but entirely on your own machine and completely free and unlimited and oss)
-- [ ] Meta search engine as the default bang (so you can search Google, Bing, Yahoo, etc. all at once) this one is inspired by [mat-1/metasearch2](https://github.com/mat-1/metasearch2) but without the middleman server.

-> Umm yeah, I know I might not get to all of that and yes this is essentially me finally discovering PWAs and wanting to smash everything into one lol.
+- [x] ~Weekly bang checks to ensure that all bangs still work and excludes those that don't~ this ended up being unreliable because of cloudflare rate limiting and switching to kagi bangs helped a lot with this

 ## Fancy smancy technical graphs 😮